Built to Build: Blog

 HOW THE BRAIN MAKES PURCHASING DECISIONS

-In my previous article (The Psychology of Price Anchoring), I discussed how the human brain functions when making buying decisions.
+In my previous article, I discussed how the human brain functions when making buying decisions.

 Modern psychology suggests humans make various buying decisions in three areas of the brain.